Marisol Nichols: Volunteer work and activism

-In an interview with Marie Claire, Nichols stated that she was raped when she was eleven, and that it "changed the entire trajectory of [my] life in a day."
+In an interview with Marie Claire, Nichols said that she was raped when she was eleven, and that it "changed the entire trajectory of my life in a day."
 This inspired her to start a non-profit organization called Foundation for a Slavery Free World and has regularly spoken publicly about sex trafficking and ways to prevent children from becoming trafficked victims.

 In 2012, as her career slowed down, Nichols began working with former FBI and CIA agents, Navy SEALs and Green Berets, as well as local law enforcement who have left government agencies and gone independent to help trap child sex predators.
 Her role involved acting as "bait", playing whatever role the situation called for, such as pretending to be a parent who was pimping out a child.
 In partnership with nonprofit organization Operation Underground Railroad, Nichols' work took her across the United States and other countries globally, including Haiti and Venezuela.